lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab5.md

 * 5: source file exists with correct name in correct location
 * 5: source file compiles
 * 5: source file compiles without warnings
-* 10: prompts to user match exactly
-* 10: outputs to user match exactly
-* 5 points: the program stops collecting data when the user enters -99

 For each of 3 tests,